NassimAMGHAR/persist-client-service/README.md

 ## What is it?

-This service responsible for Lead persisting and provides basic CRUD operations against the Lead entity in the system.
+This service responsible for Client persisting and provides basic CRUD operations against the Client entity in the system.